 The Large Family Breakfast Menu Plan

-Or for small homeschool families,
+And for small homeschool families,

 I like to save my brain energy and decision making quota for more important things than what to make for breakfast.
 This was especially true in the days when I had a lot of children at home: teenagers, preschoolers, toddlers, babies.
-Late nights and early mornings… it was so much easier to just do what the menu plan told me to make.
+Late nights and early mornings… it was so much easier to just do what the breakfast menu plan told me to make.

 This is my menu plan that I found in archives of computer files from way back.
-There is a printable in the Free Resource Library so you can simply print it out and put it in your Home Management Book so that you can have a healthy breakfast to feed your children.
+There is a printable in the Free Resource Library so you can simply print it out and put it in your Home Management Book so you can have a healthy breakfast to feed your children.

 While the Baked Oatmeal is baking, do the prep work for lunch and supper.
 Switch the laundry loads, check the children’s chores, etc. Then call the children to breakfast and read a Psalm and Proverb to them while they eat.